rdebusscher/quarkus-course/fundamentals/README.md

 An example providing support for REST endpoints is shown within the demo application that can be found in the _rest_ directory.
 Also, have a look at the README file in that directory for more info.

+## CDI support

+Quarkus supports the main parts of the Jakarta CDI specification.
+The directory _rest-cdi_ directory contains an application that shows the basic functionality.
+More information about the app can be found in the README file of that directory.

+## Configuration

+Application configuration is important and Quarkus support the MicroProfile Config API and some extensions for this purpose.
+The directory _config_ has an application with some examples.